devbzwlyukfkz5t/Perfect-Ubuntu-Guide/README.md

 # Getting Started

 [Ubuntu](https://ubuntu.com/) is a modern open source operating system on Linux for the enterprise Server, Desktop, Cloud, and IoT developed by Canonical.
-Also, checkout the new [Ubuntu Desktop Installer](https://discourse.ubuntu.com/t/refreshing-the-ubuntu-desktop-installer/20659), which will be available to test in the 21.10 release (October 2021).

 [Ubuntu Flavours](https://www.ubuntu.com/download/flavours) is for those that prefer an alternative desktop environment such as [KDE Plasma Desktop](https://kubuntu.org/), [MATE](https://ubuntu-mate.org/), [Xfce](https://xubuntu.org/), [LXQt](https://lubuntu.me/), [Budgie](https://ubuntubudgie.org/), and [UKUI](https://www.ubuntukylin.com/) you can download a Flavour for your preferred desktop environment and use that to install Ubuntu, pre-configured for the desktop environment of your choice.